Dover Corporation: 2000s

 In May 2018, Richard J. Tobin took over as president and CEO of Dover, after previously serving as the company's director.
 In May 2018, Dover spun off a large portion of its Energy segment including upstream energy businesses into a standalone publicly traded company, Apergy.

 In February 2024, Dover appointed its president and CEO, Richard J. Tobin, to the additional role of Chairman of the Board.
-In addition, the independent directors of the Board appointed Michael F. Johnston to the role of lead independent director.
 Later that year, the company completed sales of two of its operating divisions.
 German firm Stabilus purchased DESTACO for $680 million in a transaction announced in October 2023 and closed in April 2024, while Terex acquired the Environmental Solutions Group division for $2 billion in a deal announced in July and closed in October.